k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Analysis Flow

 The framework focuses on testing the schedulability and the response time for a task $\tau_k$, under the assumption that the required properties (i.e., worst-case response time or the schedulability) of the higher-priority tasks are already verified and provided.
 We will implicitly assume that all the higher-priority tasks are already verified and the required properties are already obtained.
 Therefore, this framework has to be applied for each of the given tasks.
 To ensure whether a task system is schedulable by the given scheduling policy, the test has to be applied for all the tasks.
 Of course, the results can be extended to test the schedulability of a task system in linear time complexity or to allow on-line admission control in constant time complexity if the schedulability condition (or with some more pessimistic simplifications) is monotonic.
 Such extensions are presented only for trivial cases.

-We will only present the schedulability test of a certain task $\tau_k$, that is being analyzed, under the above assumption.
+We will only present the schedulability test of a certain task $\tau_k$, that is analyzed, under the above assumption.
 For notational brevity, in the framework presentation, we will implicitly assume that there are $k-1$ tasks, say $\tau_1, \tau_2, \ldots, \tau_{k-1}$ with higher-priority than task $\tau_k$.
-We will use $hp(\tau_k)$ to denote the set of these $k-1$ higher priority tasks, when their orderings do not matter.
+We will use $hp(\tau_k)$ to denote the set of these $k-1$ higher-priority tasks, when their orderings do not matter.
 Moreover, we only consider the cases when $k \geq 2$, since $k=1$ is pretty trivial.

-This section presents the basic properties of the \frameworkkq{} framework for testing the schedulability of task $\tau_k$ in a given set of real-time tasks (depending on the specific models given in each application as shown later in this paper).
-The construction of the framework first requires the following definition:
+This section presents the basic properties of the \frameworkkq{} framework for testing the schedulability of task $\tau_k$ in a given set of real-time tasks (depending on the specific models given in each application).
+Before presenting the framework, we first give a simple example to explain the underlying concepts by using an implicit-deadline sporadic task system $\tau$, in which $D_i = T_i$ for every $\tau_i \in \tau$.
+The exact schedulability test to verify whether task $\tau_k$ can meet its deadline under fixed-priority scheduling on uniprocessor systems is to check